 Bioethics, Biolaw and Biosociety Research Strand

-Bioethics, Biolaw and Biosociety is a research strand focused in these areas, with members drawn from across the University of Bristol and beyond.
-'Bioethics', 'biolaw' and 'biosociety' explore the ethical, legal, and social issues in the biosciences, including health and social care.
+Bioethics, Biolaw and Biosociety research strand focused in these areas, with members drawn from across the University of Bristol and beyond.
+'Bioethics', 'biolaw' and 'biosociety' explored the ethical, legal, and social issues in the biosciences, including health and social care.

-The Bioethics, Biolaw and Biosociety Research Strand is an interdisciplinary research community drawn from across the University of Bristol and supported by the Elizabeth Blackwell Institute.
-The Bioethics, Biolaw and Biosociety strand aims to establish Bristol as a leader in interdisciplinary and multidisciplinary research into the ethical, legal and social dimensions of health and the biosciences.
-The research strand will unite and foster University of Bristol’s diverse expertise to explore the ethical, legal, and social issues in the biosciences, including health and social care.
+The Bioethics, Biolaw and Biosociety Research Strand built an interdisciplinary research community drawn from across the University of Bristol, supported by the Elizabeth Blackwell Institute.
+The Bioethics, Biolaw and Biosociety strand aimed to establish Bristol as a leader in interdisciplinary and multidisciplinary research into the ethical, legal and social dimensions of health and the biosciences.
+The research strand united and fostered University of Bristol’s diverse expertise and explored the ethical, legal, and social issues in the biosciences, including health and social care.

-Bioethics, Biolaw and Biosociety Research Strand will focus its activities on broad research themes, reflecting current areas of research expertise and contemporary debates.
-The work will be informed by priorities and challenges identified by diverse stakeholders including patients/ service users, professionals and policymakers.
-The four themes are:
+Bioethics, Biolaw and Biosociety Research Strand focused its activities on broad research themes, reflecting areas of research expertise and contemporary debates.
+The work was informed by priorities and challenges identified by diverse stakeholders including patients/ service users, professionals and policymakers.
+The four themes were: